-Despite working in an office full of books, I should be relatively safe if a fire breaks out at work because the burn very badly.
+Despite working in an office full of books, I should be relatively safe if a fire breaks out at work because they burn very badly.
 It’s something to do with the tightly packed pages preventing oxygen circulating and slowing the reaction.
 So now you know.

-Though there was some unity to the story in the end, and I enjoyed the folkloric elements of the novel, it was a bit too loose and meandering for my tastes.
+Though there was some unity to the story in the end and I enjoyed the folkloric elements of the novel, it was a bit too loose and meandering for my tastes.
 There was a wonderful bunch of characters with their stories intertwined, but I felt there was insufficient resolution.
 This is a matter of taste, it was beautifully written, but I felt that the characters deserved three books which explored their lives in more detail than one bulky novel which only touched on elements of these.

 Gorgeous cover though!